MASHUOA/MassOmics/README.md

 # Miscellaneous
 ## Example data
-The MassOmics comes with a series of Maildi imaging data sets acquired from either FT-ICR or TOF.
-By the following codes, you can download these raw data set into a local folder.
+The MassOmics comes with a example dataset, which is a large scale untargeted metabolomics experiment including 400 GC-MS runs.
+In the data folder you will find a table of the sample information.
+You can download these raw data set into a local folder.

 ```r